okigan/revproxauth/docs/setup-guide.md

 ## 3B.
-Download SynAuthProxy Image
+Download RevProxAuth Image

 ## 3B.
-Download SynAuthProxy Image
+Download RevProxAuth Image

-Pull the official SynAuthProxy image from Docker Hub.
+Pull the official RevProxAuth image from Docker Hub.

-1. In the **Registry** tab, search for: `okigan/synauthproxy`
+1. In the **Registry** tab, search for: `okigan/revproxauth`
 2. Click on the result and select **Download**
 3. Choose the **latest** tag
 4. Wait for the download to complete (check the **Image** tab)